Is reopening causing a resurgence of coronavirus in your state?

 - However, not every state maintained a ratio below 1.00, and that is what is necessary, in every state, to keep the situation getting better rather than worse.
 In particular, notice how Arizona and California have each only dipped below that critical level once.

-- Florida typifies what we are most afraid of: they maintained a ratio below 1.00 for five weeks — then reopened just when they were starting to win the battle, and are back above 1 again the last two weeks, for the first time since early April.
-Louisiana is in essentially the same boat.
+- Florida typifies what we are most afraid of: they maintained a ratio below 1.00 for five weeks in April and early May, seemingly halting an impending disaster — then reopened just when they were starting to win the battle, and have been consistently above 1.00 three weeks in a row.
+Florida is now seeing daily caseloads as high as they saw in early April.

-- Colorado, with a surge around the same time as Maryland's, has managed four weeks of steady declines.
+- Colorado, with a surge around the same time as Maryland's, managed four weeks of steady declines.
+This week Colorado is back above 1.00; is it a one-time anomaly, or the onset of summer tourist season?

 - North Carolina has never yet had a week with fewer cases than the week before.
-(And despite this, President Trump demanded the state promise to fully reopen or he would try to move the Republican Convention scheduled for August to a state that would.)
+It's now experiencing 5 times as many infections per day as it was when the country shut down in March, and on track to double that rate every 2 or 3 weeks.
+(And despite this, President Trump demanded the state promise to fully reopen if it wanted to host the Republican National Convention in August; thankfully the governor refused to make a promise he couldn't keep.)

 - New York is doing what we want all states to do: they achieved a ratio below 1.00 back in April, and have maintained it.
 They were far enough below 1 in late April that they could do some modest easing of restrictions and stay below 1.
-Notice that the ratio rose a little in the most recent two weeks, but remained below 1.
+Notice that the ratio rose a little in the last three weeks as restrictions began to ease, but remained below 1.

 How is your state doing?
 If yours isn't on the graph, you can download a complete list and look.
-If your state is still below 1.00 even after easing some restrictions like New York has, great.
-Maybe Pennsylvania and Rhode Island can cautiously ease a little and keep a close eye to make sure nothing bad happens in the next two weeks.
+If your state is still below 1.00 even after easing some restrictions like New York, Pennsylvania and Rhode Island, great.
+Keep a close eye and make sure not to remove so many restrictions that progress halts.

 If your state was doing well but isn't anymore, that means you might have gone too far with easing restrictions.
-Wyoming might be in for a very bad summer after removing their travel restrictions and allowing tourists from all over the country into Yellowstone Park again.
+Idaho and Missouri have had 3 weeks in a row of increases just like Florida has.
+Time to take social distancing seriously and regain control!

 And finally, if your state has yet to maintain a ratio below 1.00, you have a problem, that's going to turn into an emergency if you don't fix it.
-If you live in a state showing consistent week-over-week rises like Alabama, Arkansas, Maine, Minnesota, and North Carolina, you should be writing to your governor telling him you don't want him to reopen the state any more — he needs to do a better job shutting it down!
+If you live in a state showing consistent week-over-week rises — Arizona, Arkansas, California, Mississippi, North Carolina, Texas —, you should be writing to your governor telling him you don't want him to reopen the state any more.
+Now is the time to rein it in.
+It's better to close early and lock down hard for a relatively short time.
+If you let the infection rate get high, or you only take half-measures to control it, it takes far longer to regain control.

 Stay tuned for an update from me next week, and stay safe!